biamterdex/AMD_Robotics_Hackathon_2025_Almassas_assistant/README.md

 Result (Inference): The inference successfully demonstrates the full multi-step planning capability of the ACT policy.
 The policy runs continuously, executing the learned chunks with the necessary low-latency control to maintain task reliability.

 ### 4. Ease of use (10 points)
-- You want to focus the Ease of Use section solely on how your hardware solution (the Lekiwi/XLerobot base and the specialized suction cup gripper) contributes to the project's generalizability and ease of use.

-Here is the revised answer for Point 4:

-4. Ease of Use (10 points)
 Our hardware solution, combining a modular base with a specialized end-effector, significantly enhances the project's ease of use and flexibility.

 Generalizability and Adaptability of the Solution: